 Look to a parent with an excellent credit score and proven financial history.
 If they sign the rental agreement along with you, the landlord or property manager will have a guarantee that the rent will get paid each month – even if money is a little tight for you.

-Contact Heers Management to learn more about working with very little rental history to find an apartment.
+Contact Heers Management to learn more about working with very little or no rental history to find an apartment.
 Heers Management can also help you with everything from finding the right neighborhood to renting the perfect apartment.